top of page

 PRAYER, while always necessary for our relationship with God, is a valuable part of the Lenten journey.
 We are invited to consider increased participation at Mass, the prayer of the Stations of the Cross, or other forms of prayer – all leading us to a deeper understanding of God’s presence in our lives.

 FASTING refers to limitations on food and drink.
 The regulations of fast prescribe taking only one full meal a day, with two smaller ones; nothing in between meals.
 There are two days of fast: Ash Wednesday and Good Friday.
-Additionally, individuals are asked to reflect on their lives, and seek to fast from something that has kept them from focusing more on their relationship with the Lord (i.e. – excessive TV or social media, certain foods or vices, etc.).
+Additionally, individuals are asked to reflect on their lives and seek to fast from something that has kept them from focusing more on their relationship with the Lord (i.e. – excessive TV or social media, certain foods or vices, etc.).

 ABSTAINING means refraining from certain kinds of food or drink, typically meat.
 Ash Wednesday and all the Fridays of Lent including Good Friday are days of abstaining from meat.